ravi0213/zio_experiments/README.md

 sbt reStart
 ```

+To use telemetry locally,
+- Change the `TELEMETRY_ENABLED` variable to true in `.envrc`
+- Reload direnv with: `direnv allow` (if you are in sbt, you need to exit, execute direnv and restart sbt)
-To use telemetry locally, start [Jaeger][jaeger] by running following command:
+- start [Jaeger][jaeger] by running following command:
 ```bash
 docker run -d --name jaeger \
   -e COLLECTOR_ZIPKIN_HTTP_PORT=9411 \